 Ads by Google

 To share a collection with others, simply click the Gear icon at the top-right menu and enter the recipients email addresses in the respective text box.
 The collections are usually marked Private, but you can make them public by clicking the Private toggle option.
 Users who are invited to view your Dropmark collection don’t have to sign up to view the collection, but sign up is required for collaborative work.
 Pro users can also create RSS feeds to individual collections to share them with a group.

 Dropmarking is a totally cool way of curating stuff in an attractive manner.
 Cloud collaboration with Dropmark is super easy and fun but don’t let me tell you that.
-This video might help, but I suggest you sign up for the free plan and see the results yourself.

 And don’t forget to tell us what you think of this cool web app.